 4. Smart Home Technology

 Incorporating smart home technology can set your property apart from the competition.
 Features like smart thermostats, keyless entry, and smart lighting systems not only provide convenience but also improve energy efficiency and lower energy bills.
-Tenants are increasingly looking for these modern amenities, and they can justify higher rental rates.
+Tenants are increasingly looking for these modern amenities, and they can justify higher rental rates, especially when attracting new residents.

 5. Outdoor Spaces